helloklow/kelypso.github.io/_posts/2019-01-14-why_i_chose_to_learn_software_development.markdown

 ---
 layout: post
 title:      "Why I Chose to Learn Software Development"
-date:       2019-01-15 02:22:18 +0000
+date:       2019-01-14 21:22:19 -0500
 permalink:  why_i_chose_to_learn_software_development
 ---

 It was a sweltering summer day sometime in July of 2018.
 I was sitting at my desk in Ojai, a groovy little gem of a town that's nestled amongst the orange and avocado groves of Ventura County, California.
 I was trying to find something, *anything* to work on to preoccupy my mind from the unsettling boredom I was trapped in.
 I briefly caught myself daydreaming of the days when I worked from home for Polaris-Danforth Corporation.
-Man, it sure was awesome to be able to squeeze and snuggle with my cat whenever I was having a stressful work day...
+Man, it sure was awesome to be able to squeeze and snuggle with my cat whenever I was having a stressful - or downright boring - work day...

 My curiosity piqued.
 What was it that really made that position so fulfilling?
 Polaris-Danforth is a small group of healthcare consultants who customize electronic medical records and build interfaces between those record systems and the medical equipment that's strapped to your body.
 I began as an administrative assistant and quickly started learning MEL.
 As I grew into a junior consultant, I began taking on small coding assignments and troubleshooting projects.
 The more I learned, the more rewarding the work became.
 Sure, I might spend half a day debugging one form, but the fulfillment when that one problem was finally solved brought such pure elation that it's nearly incomparable.
 It gave me a sense of pride and kept me humble at the same time.